 If you are looking for a form of knitting that you can teach your kids, French Knitting which is also called Spool Knitting, might be just the ticket!

-Only the tools we used were made out of wooden cotton reels.
+Way back when, the tools we used were made out of wooden cotton reels!

 Wooden reels are a bit more difficult to find these days as most cotton manufacturers now use plastic reels, but you can buy one of the tools (like the one in the photo) from any good craft store.

 The knitting produced using this method is a narrow tube which can be used to make crafty items for the kids, like necklaces, dressing table mats, floor mats, soft toys etc.

 French or spool knitting as it is sometimes called, is a fun activity that you can do with children from around the age of four and up.
 Younger than that and they might well be able to learn how to knit this way, but it will not hold their interest for very long.

 I have spent some very pleasant time with my two grand-daughters teaching them how to use a French Knitting Spool ad it is something they like to re-visit almost every time they come to see their Grandma!

 Feed the end of your ball of yarn through the center of the tool and hold the end against the tool with your left hand.